doocs/leetcode/solution/0100-0199/0178.Rank Scores/README_EN.md

 | id          | int     |
 | score       | decimal |
 +-------------+---------+
-In SQL, id is the primary key for this table.
+id is the primary key (column with unique values) for this table.
 Each row of this table contains the score of a game.
 Score is a floating point value with two decimal places.
 </pre>

 <p>&nbsp;</p>

-<p>Find the rank of the scores.
+<p>Write a solution to find the rank of the scores.
 The ranking should be calculated according to the following rules:</p>

 <ul>
 	<li>The scores should be ranked from the highest to the lowest.</li>